- Info about active projects in this page:

 - Register to Kidlink to get your account

-I Describe Myself and You Draw me – D/D – Closed – Next session: September 2017
+I Describe Myself and You Draw me – D/D – Two sessions: September 2018 and February 2019

 D/D is a multicultural art project that by using observation, description and drawing, enhances writing and descriptive skills.
 It allows students to describe their physical and psychological aspects, and therefore to gain awareness of their behaviour, interests, habits.
 More about this project…

-Doves for Peace – Closed – Next session: September 2017
+Doves For Peace – Next session: September 2018

-The idea of the project is sending Peace messages to students of different countries.
+The idea of the project is making friends with students all around the world by exchanging Peace messages.
 Students collaborate to compose their own peace messages on the dove-shaped sheets of paper.
-The letters should contain information about where students live, symbols of the country, traditions, and culture – all presented in the messages.
-This project includes the contest “We are for Peace.”
+The letters usually contain information about the places where students live, symbols of the country, traditions, school and their own interests and hobbies.

 NB!
-The Facebook group is closed , open only for participating teachers.
-More about this project….
+The Facebook group is open only for participating teachers.
+More about this project....

-Schools Around the World – Closed – Next session: Spring 2018
+Schools Around the World – Next session: Spring 2019

 This exciting project is created to help schools of the world get closer and learn more about each other via Video Messaging.
 It provides a wonderful opportunity to connect with peers around the world to get acquainted with schools traditions, their students’ interests, hobbies, preferences, and to ask any questions to get knowledge about towns, cities and countries they live in.
 It is also an opportunity for us to become community ambassadors and spread Global Friendship by working collaboratively.
 More….